Mathnerd314/stroscot/docs/Commentary/Syntax.rst

    w <- g z
    return (z,w)

-The only price to pay for leaving mdo out is that value-recursive monadic computations have to be written with ``mfix``.
+The only price to pay for leaving mdo out is that value-recursive monadic computations have to be written with ``mfix`` or its tuple-heavy cousin ``rec{}``.
 We can still implement ``mfix`` for the monads that matter, like ``State``.
 According to all available knowledge, ``mfix`` can't be implemented for continuations, so nothing is lost from regular programs.

-Verdict: Not only a DSL in disguise, but also a footgun.
-Provide mfix and the rec{} notation in an obscure library for those who care.
+Verdict: Not only a DSL in disguise, but also a footgun. mfix and the rec{} notation are better for those who care.

 Arrows
 ------